mit-crpg/OpenMOC/README.rst

 ==========================================
-PINSPEC Monte Carlo Particle Transport Code
+OpenMOC Neutral Particle Transport Code
 ==========================================

+Welcome to the OpenMOC repository!
+OpenMOC is a simulation tool for solving for the flux, power distribution, and multiplication factor within a nuclear reactor.
+The code employs the deterministic method of characteristics using fixed source iteration.
+Development of OpenMOC began at MIT in 2012 and is spearheaded by several graduate students in the `Nuclear Science & Engineering Department`_.

-The PINSPEC project project aims to provide a simple-to-use Python package for spectral calculations of nuclear reactor applications.
+The OpenMOC project project aims to provide a simple-to-use Python package for spectral calculations of nuclear reactor applications.
 It includes support for infinite homogeneous spectral calculations, heterogeneous-homogeneous pin cell